 Choosing to reduce, reuse and recycle more household items requires us to think beyond the recycling bin and avoid disposing unwanted materials in general waste bins.

 Council is committed to implement new initiatives and support the community to rethink waste.
 View Council's Waste management plans including Waste reduction and recycling, Waste education and community engagement, and Litter and illegal dumping.

 More ways to rethink waste

 - Are you using recycling and general waste bins correctly?
 Check what you can put in bins to avoid safety and contamination issues.

 - Donate unwanted items to charity or self-haul salvageable items are taken to Council’s treasure markets.

-- Rethink waste recycling quiz: Try our quiz and find out if you need to rethink how you recycle?
+- Try our rethink waste recycling quiz and find out if you need to rethink how you recycle.